gregorleech/PSA6/README.md

    will need to take that into account when calling `get_shrink_factor`.
 1. Use the `shrink` function to return a shrunken version of the original image.
-1. Apply the six filters to the `FileImage` to create six new image objects, each with a different filter applied to it.
+1. Apply the five filters to the `FileImage` to create five new image objects, each with a different filter applied to it.
 1. Creates a new `ImageWin`, which will be used to display the collage.
    The title of the window should read "Joe and Jane's Collage", where Joe and